philwild/infosecdocs/docs/README.md

 	 ![Authentication Search 1](./Images/AuthenticationSearch1.png)

+	 We're now going to investigate why no results were returned and identify what we need to do to adjust the configuration.

 5. The next step is to modify the search to include ALL indexes within your Splunk environment.
 Replace the macro component of the search with `index=*` and include a statistical count by index and source type at the end of the search by adding `|stats count by index, sourcetype`.
 In this example, the search will now look like this:

 	 ``index=* tag=authentication NOT (action=success user=*$) | stats count by index, sourcetype``